 The #1 most effective way to increase your VA disability rating for PTSD from 50 percent to 70 percent is to have a private medical provider complete a DBQ or other medical report for PTSD Review.

-You must tell him/her EVERYTHING going on with you to include your current mental health symptoms and HOW those symptoms limit or affect your work, life, and social functioning.
+Tell them EVERYTHING that’s going on with you.
+This includes your current mental health symptoms and HOW those symptoms limit or affect your work, life, and social functioning.